NicolasGuilloux/KGet-Integrator/ReadMe.md

 For Chrome extension, the PEM is put inside to set a fixed extension ID when loaded, useful for the Native messaging configuration file.
 I refused to pay to upload the Chrome/Chromium addon on the Chrome extensions market.

+# Maintenance

+I developped it on my free time and actually quite quickly.
+This extension has not guarantee to work properly and I will not maintain it as fast as possible but only when I get the time to look at it.

+For this reasons, don't mind if I take some time to answer to the issues.
+I am sorry for that.
+Moreover, feel free to fork and improve it.

 ## Installation

+The following lines considers that you opened a terminal and went into the cloned repository.

 Install KGet Integrator: `cp kget-integrator /usr/bin/kget-integrator && chmod +x /usr/bin/kget-integrator`